K-9 Unit

 Officer Matt Susnis and his partner Riggs (Labrador Retriever) are assigned to the Investigations Division’s drug unit.
 Riggs is a single-purpose police K-9 trained to detect illegal narcotics.
 He assists with traffic stops and the department’s proactive enforcement of drug laws along with warrant sniffs at residences.
 Single-purpose narcotics dogs have outstanding focus and excel at their jobs since all their training is focused on one task.
 Riggs joined the Naperville Police Department in 2022.

 The use of K-9 teams has proven to be an excellent tool for this department and law enforcement in general.
-The K-9s have a keen sense of smell that gives them the ability to locate persons and/or evidence.
+The K-9s have a keen sense of smell that gives them the ability to locate people, dangerous materials, and/or evidence.
 The dogs also offer the handler and other officers an element of safety through their natural instinct to protect.

 In addition to their work responsibilities, the K-9 officers are also heavily involved in the community, as they often make public appearances and give presentations to a variety of community groups.
 The K-9s are valued members of our family here at the Naperville Police Department and offer us another means to help keep our residents and community safe!